refinedev/refine/documentation/tutorial/essentials/data-fetching/intro/index.md

 In this chapter, we'll be learning about the basics of data fetching in Refine. `<Refine />` component accepts a `dataProvider` prop which is used to handle all the data fetching and mutation operations with a simple interface.
 While Refine supports many data providers out of the box, for sake of this tutorial, we'll be creating our own data provider and connecting it to a [fake REST API](https://api.fake-rest.refine.dev/).

-To learn more about the supported data providers, [Supported Data Providers](/docs/guides-concepts/data-fetching/#supported-data-providers) section of the Data Fetching guide.
+To learn more about the supported data providers, refer to the [Supported Data Providers](/docs/guides-concepts/data-fetching/#supported-data-providers) section in the Data Fetching guide

 ## Creating a Data Provider

-We'll be implementing each of the methods one by one to make sure we're covering all the implementation details for each method.
-We'll be using `fetch` to make our requests to the API.
-You can use any library you want to make the requests.
+We'll be implementing each method one-by-one, ensuring thorough coverage of all details.
+We'll use `fetch` for API requests, but you're free to choose any library.

-First, we'll create an `src/data-provider.ts` file in our project.
-This file will contain all the methods we need to implement for our data provider. <FocusOnDataProviderFile>Check out the `data-provider.ts`</FocusOnDataProviderFile> in the right panel to see an empty data provider.
+First, we'll create a `src/data-provider.ts` file in our project, which will contain all the methods we need to implement for our data provider.

+To see an empty data provider, <FocusOnDataProviderFile>check out the `data-provider.ts`</FocusOnDataProviderFile> in the right panel.

-Then, we'll pass our `dataProvider` to `<Refine />` component in `src/App.tsx` file with the `dataProvider` prop.
+Then, we'll pass our data provider to `<Refine />` component in `src/App.tsx` file with the `dataProvider` prop.

 Try to add the following code to your `src/App.tsx` file: